-The purpose of the JSNA is to analyse the current and future health and well-being needs of the local population (‘hard’ data i.e. statistics, ‘soft data’ i.e. the views of local people and service data), to inform the commissioning of health, wellbeing and social care services.
-The JSNA aims to establish a shared, evidence based consensus on the key local priorities across health and social care and is being used to develop Warwickshire’s Health and Wellbeing Strategy, Commissioning Plans for the Clinical Commissioning Groups (CCGs) and Transformation Plans for the local Health Economy.
+The purpose of the Joint Strategic Needs Assessment (JSNA) is to analyse the current and future health and well-being needs of the local population to inform the commissioning of health, wellbeing and social care services.
+The JSNA aims to establish a shared, evidence-based consensus on the key local priorities across health and social care and is used to develop Warwickshire’s Health and Wellbeing Strategy, Commissioning Plans for the Clinical Commissioning Groups (CCGs) and Transformation Plans for the local Health Economy.

 The Health & Well Being Board (HWB) is statutorily responsible for developing joint Health and Well Being Strategies based on the assessment of need outlined in Warwickshire’s JSNA.
-Warwickshire has had a ‘Shadow’ HWB since May 2011 and the ‘formal’ HWB was formed in April 2013.
 To find out more about Warwickshire’s Health and Wellbeing Board, click on the tab at the top of the page.

 JSNA stands for ‘Joint Strategic Needs Assessment’.